This design is meant to be reviewed at desktop size.

 What is SOT therapy?

 SOT stands for Supportive Oligonucleotide Therapy.
 It is a personalized treatment developed through our partnership with RGCC that uses DNA-matched oligonucleotides to interfere with Borrelia replication.
-SOT is one of the few therapies on this page that is not available as a standalone therapy elsewhere on the site, and it can be particularly useful in chronic or treatment-resistant cases.
-Ask your provider during your consultation whether SOT is appropriate for your case.
+It can be particularly useful in chronic or treatment-resistant cases.
+Ask your provider during your consultation whether SOT is appropriate for you.

 Do you treat co-infections like Babesia and Bartonella?